 Favorite quote from the author:

 I’m a huge fan of Tim Ferriss’s books.
 I loved The 4-Hour Workweek and enjoyed both The 4-Hour Body and The 4-Hour Chef, even though I wasn’t as interested in the topics.
-This was the first of his books I wasn’t even remotely excited about, to be honest.
+This was the first of his books I wasn’t very excited about, to be honest.

-I’m sure for a book with his collected lessons about health, wealth and wisdom from his over 200 podcast guests, it would’ve worked too, but not if you sort the book by guests.
-The 2-6 pages per guest can’t fit all of their valuable tips from the interview, yet also rob the book of the chance to deliver value to you based on what topic you want to learn more about.
+I’m sure for a book with his collected lessons from over 200 podcast guests, it would’ve worked too, but not if you sort the book by guests.
+The 2-6 pages per guest can’t fit all of their valuable tips from the interview, yet also fail to deliver based on what topic you want to learn more about.

 Update: Tim has published an index, which helps a bit in navigating the book.